Explore Upcoming Workshops Near You and Ignite Your Passion for Innovation. Reserve a Seat today!

 The first step in learning web development is understanding HTML.

-HTML is the short form of Hyper Text Markup Language, a computer language used for creating websites.
-It was first written in 1993 by Tim Berners-Lee, the inventor of the World Wide Web.
-HTML has undergone several updates since then, with HTML 4.01 being the most popular version during the 2000s.
+HTML is the abbreviation for Hyper Text Markup Language, which is a computer language used in developing websites.
+It was first written in 1993 by Tim Berners-Lee, who invented the World Wide Web.
+Since then, HTML has undergone several updates, and the most popular version in the 2000s was HTML 4.01.
+If you want to know more, there are many resources available about html for kids.

-HTML is used to create the structure and content of web pages.
+HTML is the code that defines the structure and content of web pages.
 It provides a framework for organizing content and displaying it in a visually appealing way

 Basic components of HTML